Le Grand Kallé: 1953–1962: African Jazz, "Indépendance cha cha", first European tour, and Surboum African Jazz

-In 1953, Kabasele founded the African Jazz band, recognized as the first modern musical band in the Belgian Congo.
+In 1953, Kabasele founded the African Jazz band, which is often recognized as the first modern musical band in the Belgian Congo.
 The band integrated traditional instruments, such as the Tetela tam-tam and ngongi drums, with Western-style instrumentation.
 According to Congolese music journalist Clément Ossinondé, Kabasele was the first Congolese musician to incorporate the traditional Lokole slit drum into modern orchestral arrangements, a practice later complemented by Marie-Isidore's addition of the tumbas.
 While the band's music was not influenced by jazz, the term "jazz" was chosen because, in Belgian Congo, it did not carry the same meaning as elsewhere.
 Locally, it was associated with elegance; people would say "he's a jazzeur" to describe someone who livens up a room or starts a party.
-The musicians played Congolese rumba, but, as Vladimir Cagnolari, editor-in-chief of Pan African Music, observed, they adopted the name jazz for its stylish connotations—jazz musicians were known for being sharp-dressed and classy.
+The musicians played Congolese rumba, but, as Vladimir Cagnolari, editor-in-chief of Pan African Music, observed, they adopted the name jazz for its stylish connotations, as jazz musicians were known for being sharp-dressed and classy.
 Kabasele wanted a modern-sounding name and anglicized "Africain" to create African Jazz.
 This inspired other bands to follow suit, including OK Jazz in 1956, Negro-Jazz, Circul Jazz, and elsewhere in Africa, bands like Bembeya Jazz, Chari Jazz, and Mystère Jazz de Tombouctou.
 Among the band's core members included Albert Tawumani (maracas, backing vocals, double bass), Yamba Yamba Kabondo (acoustic guitar), Lucie Eyenga (vocals), Emmanuel Antoine Tshilumba wa Baloji "Tino Baroza" (electric guitar), André Menga, Isaac Musekiwa (saxophones), Wedi Dominique Kuntima "Willy Mbembe" (trumpet), Antoine Kaya "Depuissant" (tumbas), Albert Dinga (rhythm guitar), and Fud Candrix, with Nico Kasanda joining later as a young guitarist and composer.
-African Jazz achieved early success with recordings released in November 1953, including "Paraffi", "Nzela mosika", and "African Jazz".
+African Jazz achieved early success with recordings released in November 1953, including "Parafifi", "Nzela mosika", and "African Jazz".
 Music journalist Audifax Bemba noted that a young "14-year-old pre-teen" Nico Kasanda performed the guitar parts on "Parafifi" and "African Jazz".

 In 1955, the Opika label was purchased by Greek entrepreneur Dino Antonopoulos, who went on to establish Les Editions Esengo in January 1957.
-Around this time, African Jazz found itself competing with the newly formed OK Jazz—created in 1956 by former Loningisa label musicians such as Franco Luambo, Philippe Lando Rossignol, Jean Serge Essous, Vicky Longomba, Daniel Loubelo "De La Lune", Ben Saturnin Pandi, Bosuma Dessoin, and Augustin Moniania "Roitelet".
+Around this time, African Jazz found itself competing with the newly formed OK Jazz, which was created in 1956 by former Loningisa label musicians such as Franco Luambo, Philippe Lando Rossignol, Jean Serge Essous, Vicky Longomba, Daniel Loubelo "De La Lune", Ben Saturnin Pandi, Bosuma Dessoin, and Augustin Moniania "Roitelet".
 OK Jazz quickly gained popularity in Léopoldville for its innovative sound rooted in traditional Congolese music.
 Meanwhile, African Jazz experienced financial and operational setbacks after Opika went bankrupt in 1957, temporarily ceding prominence to OK Jazz and Rock-a-Mambo.
 Nonetheless, Kabasele continued at Editions Esengo, where he collaborated with prominent label figures, and African Jazz produced influential works in Congolese music.